CyberCadence/markdown-notes/journey.md

 }

- MIXIN is used when a new class is created eg a class duck is created but it can move & fly.to use both the property of animal& bird we can use mixin
+ 'MIXIN' is used when a new class is created eg a class duck is created but it can move & fly.to use both the property of animal& bird we can use mixin